enduracode/enterprise-web-library/Documentation/Guides/GettingStarted.md

 2. Open the solution file in Visual Studio.
 In the Package Manager Console, run `Get-Project -All | Install-Package Ewl`.

 3. Again in the Package Manager Console, run `Update-DependentLogic`.
 This will copy some web-framework files into the solution, and generate a few pieces of code in both projects.
-It will also apply some IIS Express configuration (if installed) in case you wish to use this as a local web server instead of Kestrel.
+It will also apply some IIS configuration (if installed) in case you wish to use this as a local web server instead of Kestrel.

 4. Understand the elements of your new system: